A few FAQ's on Doing Business in Saudi Arabia

 How Can One Build Strong Business Relationships in Saudi Arabia?

 In Saudi Arabia, business deals are not impersonal or quickly obtained.
 Doing business with Saudi customers and establishing prosperous relationships takes time and exceptional effort.
-Saudi businessmen conduct dealings only with those they trust, so it's crucial to establish strong personal relationships with your potential business partners.
-You'll earn their trust through patience and knowing when to show deference to Saudi business practices.
-While we always advise on showing respect for Saudi business norms including proper greetings, attention to manners, and other spoken and unspoken rules, The Quincy Group will help you understand when and where to assert yourself.
+Saudi businessmen conduct dealings only with those they trust, so it’s crucial to establish strong personal relationships with your potential business partners.
+Earning trust always takes a great deal of time and patience.
+We can help you accelerate that process.

 How does Saudi Hierarchy affect Business?

-Saudi Arabia is a highly hierarchical and networked society where status and personal relationships often affect how, when and where decisions are made.
-Because the Saudi economy is so closely tied to oil revenues controlled by the government, the political hierarchies affect business even when it is not overtly apparent.
-Additionally, many of the countries largest business empires are run by large families with deep ties to each other and the government.
-Because of these often obscure connections, the published hierarchies often differ from the actual networks that get business done.
-To avoid the extremely common pitfalls of late payments, abandoned deals, and ineffective messaging, it is extremely valuable to have an advisor who understands how business works in the Kingdom.
+Saudi Arabia is a highly hierarchical and networked society where status and personal relationships directly affect how, when and where decisions are made.
+The published hierarchies often differ from the actual decision makers and networks that get business done.
+To avoid the very common pitfalls of late payments, abandoned deals, and ineffective messaging, it is extremely valuable to have an advisor who understands how business is really done in the Kingdom.

 Count on The Quincy Group

-If you're planning on further developing your business reach in Saudi Arabia, you need to be armed with the right information and assets to navigate the business world with finesse and success.
-With extensive experience and expertise in advising foreign companies entering the Saudi sphere, The Quincy Group has the access, assets and connections to position you for profitability and meaningful businesses relationships.
+If you’re planning on further developing your business reach in Saudi Arabia, you need to be armed with the right information and assets to navigate the business world with finesse and success.
+With extensive experience and expertise in advising foreign companies entering the Saudi sphere, The Quincy Group has the knowledge, relationships and experience to position you for profitability and meaningful businesses relationships.
 Talk to us today to learn more about furthering your opportunities in Saudi Arabia.